 The Institute's split-interest agreements with donors consist primarily of charitable gift annuities and charitable remainder trusts for which the Institute serves as trustee.
 For irrevocable agreements, assets contributed are included in Institute investments at fair value.
 Contribution revenue is recognized at the date each trust is established after recording liabilities for the actuarially-determined present value of the estimated future payments to be made to beneficiaries.
 The actuarial liability is discounted at an appropriate credit risk-adjusted rate at the inception of each agreement.
-Discount rates on split-interest agreements range from 1.2% to 11.2% per annum.
-The liabilities are adjusted during the terms of the agreements for changes in the fair value of the assets, accretion of discounts, and other changes in the estimates of future benefits.
+Discount rates on split-interest agreements for changes in the fair value of the assets, accretion of discounts, and other changes in the estimates of future benefits.
 The Annuity 2000 Mortality Table was used for the years ended September 30, 2014 and 2013.
-Split-interest agreement liabilities totaled \$69,676 and \$64,467 at September 30, 2014 and 2013, respectively, and are included in liabilities for annuities, trust agreements and agency funds in the balance sheets.
+Split-interest agreement liabilities for annuities, trust agreements and agency funds in the balance sheets.